steltenpower/PowerGists/animation.md

 With so-called Electronic Lab Notebooks you can enrich your writing with
 - anything from the web.
 Dynamic things too.
-- RUNNING CODE cells.
+- RUNNING CODE blocks.
 Especially NON-techies :heart: this, because without being forced to code themselves, they can have their techy colleagues in the same shared document doing their magic."